 This feature is used for locating open frequency space in crowded RF environments or used to assist in properly spacing transmitters for frequency coordination.
 Using parameters that were set in the Control Panel a user specifies a signal strength to be used as the 'White Space Threshold', the minimum open space required for each transmitter (bandwidth), and the minimum spacing between adjacent transmitters (band-guard).
 The open spaces are then graphically displayed.
 It's designed perfect for locating open frequency space in crowded RF environments, or to help insure proper spacing for frequency coordination.
 The Intermodulation Distortion (IMD) module can also be applied to obtain optimal channel assignments for your wireless audio gear.

-Utilizing the existing hardware platforms offered by the RF Explorer and Signal Hound spectrum analyzers, Clear Waves was deliberately designed with sound engineers in mind.
+Utilizing the existing hardware platform offered by the RF Explorer spectrum analyzer, Clear Waves was designed with sound engineers in mind.
 The software and documentation included with Clear Waves allow even a novice user to get up to speed in no time and start making informed decisions about frequency coordination.
 Though many of its features are well suited for wireless professional audio production, Clear Waves is a sensitive and accurate, broadband RF spectrum analyzer that is an excellent tool for general commercial and industrial RF work where the goal is to monitor for RF interference and coordinate multiple wireless transmitters.

-Compared to earlier versions of the product — IW1800 and IW3500 — Clear Waves is a much improved product, yet it sells for less.
+Compared to earlier versions of the product -- IW1800 and IW3500 -- Clear Waves is a much improved product, yet it sells for less.
 The main improvement is in the hardware that is used.
-Both the RF Explorer and Signal Hound RF spectrum analyzers used with Clear Waves are much superior to the WinRADio scanner used with the earlier product.
+The RF Explorer RF spectrum analyzer used with Clear Waves is much superior to the WinRADio scanner used with the earlier product.